 - Upload your profile photo, cover photo, and insert your bio in the “about” section.

-Check out Rachel Morgan’s Facebook page.
-She kept her bio simple.
-But she’s posting and updating her followers all the time.
+Check out Rachel Morgan’s Facebook author page.
+She kept her bio simple while posting and updating her followers on a regular basis.

 Self-publishing requires not only distributing your book but promoting your book.
-Like running social accounts, maintaining author pages to engage with your readers.
-And, find new potential readers too.
+Consider maintaining your author pages, like running social media accounts.
+It’s a great way to engage with your current readers and attract potential readers.